Chancellor's Task Force on the California Gender Recognition Act

 The Gender Recognition Act (California Senate Bill 179) officially went into effect January 1, 2019.
 The bill streamlines the process for Californians to apply to change their gender markers, and creates a nonbinary gender category (the letter “x,” "n," or "nb") on California birth certificates, drivers’ licenses, identity cards, and gender-change court orders.
 This law provides an opportunity for our campus to update language and policies to be more inclusive of transgender, intersex, and nonbinary members of the UCR community.

-To prepare our campus for this transition, Chancellor Wilcox asked Associate Vice Chancellor for Diversity and Inclusion, Mariam Lam, to lead a task force to examine current use of gender in systems across the campus, and to advise senior leadership on steps to incorporate a nonbinary category into these systems.
-This will entail a campus-wide process of:
+To guide our campus through this transition, Chancellor Wilcox asked Associate Vice Chancellor for Diversity and Inclusion, Mariam Lam, to lead a task force to examine current use of gender in systems across the campus, and to advise senior leadership on steps to incorporate a nonbinary category into these systems.
+This process has included:

 The task force is consistent with UCR’s Principles of Community, by which we affirm our commitment to equitable treatment of all students, staff, and faculty; as well as our commitment to creating an environment in which each person has the opportunity to grow and develop.
-Further, this task force will work in concert with the UC Office of the President, as it develops the system-wide Gender Identity Toolkit and Guidelines for Employees.
+Further, this task force has been working in concert with the UC Office of the President, as it develops the system-wide Gender Identity Toolkit and Guidelines for Employees.
+The UCR task force has essentially completed its work, and is now following up with specific departments as needed to provide consultation and training as they implement the recommendations.

-The task force will convene regularly during the 2018-2019 academic year.
+The task force convened regularly during the 2018-2019 academic year.
 Initial recommendations were developed in December 2018, for review and implementation by senior leadership and other campus stakeholders in 2019.

 October 2018: Inventory distribution to campus community